 You can talk!

 Her work is primarily in stoneware and porcelain clay using wheel-thrown and hand-building techniques.

 Her passion for clay began at senior school and eventually led to her studying Associate Diploma of Arts - Fine Arts majoring in Sculpture at Hamilton TAFE in Australia.
-She continued with evening pottery classes at Waverley Woollahra Art School in Bondi, Sydney.
-And upon becoming consumed by making with clay decided to commit to full-time study at Southern Sydney Institute of TAFE, Associate Diploma of Arts - Ceramics, in the mid-'90s.
+She continued evening pottery classes at Waverley Woollahra Art School in Bondi, Sydney.
+And upon becoming consumed by making decided to commit to full-time study at Southern Sydney Institute of TAFE, Associate Diploma of Arts - Ceramics, in the mid-'90s.

-Towards the end of her study, Melanie was invited to work alongside an ex-lecturer, Robert Hawkins, in his handmade tile business, Volcano Clay.
+Towards the end of her study, she was invited to work alongside an ex-lecturer, Robert Hawkins, in his handmade tile business, Volcano Clay.
 This period was a hugely rewarding time of her life as a maker.

 Her love of learning has led her into working, studying and sometimes teaching in the Creative Arts field, as a Silversmith, in Fashion Design and Ceramics.

 Melanie works under her maiden name, of Macanese (Portuguese/Chinese) heritage and lives on the South Island of New Zealand.
 Her studio is based in the heart of Dunedin City, a city rich in heritage, diverse in wildlife and distinctly quirky and fun.